 A selection of groan-worthy cycling-related jokes, as told by Cycling Weekly readers

-We recently asked Cycling Weekly readers to tell us their favourite cycling joke.
-Here are a selection of answers, brought to you in association with Decathlon.
+We asked Cycling Weekly readers to tell us their favourite cycling joke and here are a selection of them.

-What is the best (or worst) cycling-related joke that you have ever heard?
+Is your favourite cycling-related joke missing from this list?
 Add it in the comments section below.

 My friend rode into a tree the other day racing round his back garden.
 Thankfully he was able to continue, his bark was worse than his bike.